 Why write an Emergency Plan

-Queensland’s Work Health & Safety Regulation 2011* (Section 43) requires an emergency plan to be written.
-If the quantity of schedule 11 hazardous chemicals (page 647) used, handled or stored at the workplace exceeds the manifest quantity for that hazardous chemical, then Section 361 (page 321) also applies.
-Section 361 stipulates that a person conducting a business or undertaking at the workplace must give a copy of the emergency plan, prepared under Part 3.2, Division 4 (Section 43) for the workplace to the Queensland Fire & Rescue Service (QFRS), the now Queensland Fire and Emergency Services (QFES) since late 2013.
+Queensland's Work Health & Safety Regulation 2011* (section 43) requires an emergency plan to be written.
+If the quantity of Schedule 11 hazardous chemicals used, handled or stored at the workplace exceeds the manifest quantity for that hazardous chemical, then (section 361) also applies.

-If the workplace is determined to be a major hazard facility (Part 9.2 page 447) then section 557 (page 321) applies.
+If the workplace is determined a major hazard facility then (section 557) applies.

 How to write an Emergency Plan

 The Queensland Work Health and Safety Regulation 2011 (Section 43) states an emergency plan must be prepared for the workplace.

 An emergency plan is a written document detailing how a workplace and its occupants deal with or manage an emergency.

 An effective emergency plan consists of the preparedness, response and recovery activities including the roles/responsibilities and arrangements.

 The level of detail in the emergency plan will depend on the complexity of the activities at the workplace involved, how much and what types of hazardous materials are stored or used at the site.

 Typical emergencies include: